hummingbot/hummingbot/documentation/docs/strategies/avellaneda-market-making.md

 Before any estimates can be given, both estimators need to have their buffers filled.
 By default the lengths of these buffers are set to be 200 ticks.
 In case of the `trading_intensity` estimator only order book snapshots different from preceding snapshots count as valid ticks.
 Therefore the strategy may take longer than 200 seconds (in case of the default length of the buffer) to start placing orders.

-The `trading_intensity` estimator is designed to be consistent with the ideas outlined in the Avellaneda-Stoikov paper.
+The `trading_intensity` estimator is designed to be consistent with ideas outlined in the Avellaneda-Stoikov paper.
 The `instant_volatility` estimator defines volatility as a deviation of prices from one tick to another in regards to a zero-change price action.

 ### Minimum Spread

 The `minimum_spread` parameter is optional, it has no effect on the calculated reserved price and the optimal spread.
-It serves as a hard limit below which orders won't be placed, if a user chooses to ensure that buy and sell orders won't be placed too close to each other, which may be detrimental to the market maker's earned fees.
+It serves as a hard limit below which orders won't be placed, if users  choose to ensure that buy and sell orders won't be placed too close to each other, which may be detrimental to the market maker's earned fees.
 The minimum spread is given by the `minimum_spread` parameter as a percentage of the mid price.
 By default its value is 0, therefore the strategy places orders at optimal bid and ask prices.